The Domestic Yapoo: A Case For A Post-War Masterpiece and Shotaro Ishinomori's Adaptation [Parts 1 and 2]

 The Domestic Yapoo's success soon lied in the anti-colonialist narratives touted Numa's use of sex and sexuality.
 These themes, while being merely allegorical tools, refuse to frustrate themselves as being anything other than that.
 As Rinichiro, a proud, Japanese man, is forced into mental and sexual subjugation by his White female captor, he in introduced to other 'processed' yapoo, all of which are transformed into subservient, often times grotesque, humanoid creatures.
 "He had ear holes but no external ears; his nose was only two holes (like) the protuberance had been shaved off; his eyes were open but the cloudy nature of their pupils suggested the dwarf had limited eyesight.
 He had not a single hair either on his head, nor eyelashes or eyebrows.
 He was surprised by their presence of course and his mouth hung open revealing that all his teeth were gone."
 Rinichiro, disgusted at the sight of what has become of Japanese men in Pauline's timeline, becomes extremely defiant and wishes to go home - these simply were not the proud, Japanese men that he was accustomed to.

-felt at the time of its publication.
+The metaphorical quality entrapment, subservience, and mutilation soon proved to be far more relatable and felt at the time of its publication.
 Shozo's writings would conflate sexual domination with the anti-colonial sentimentality shared among the Japanese populace of the post-WW2 era.
 With that in mind, it wouldn't be long before Numa's Yapoo was being compared to that of the Marquis de Sade's The 120 Days of Sodom.
 From its rhetorical questions surrounding social morality to its striking portrayal of sadomasochism, sex and social ideology worked in a rather bleak, Brutalist cohesion.

 The sexual subjugation of the masculine by the feminine however would be laced ever so tightly by Shozo not dissimilarly to the patent leather boots worn by Pauline - this only further supported the staunch criticisms made.
 Subjugation to Shozo was painful; the sudden, controlling means in which Allied powers seized Japan after the war felt similarly humiliating.
 To Shozo, Japan as a nation was similarly owned and collared by the Allied forces just as Rinichiro is later within the text.
 Riveted by these sorely felt correlations, readers of Kitan Club simply could not put Yapoo away.
 Besides, could BDSM as literary medium even be used as a critique on post-war colonialist interests?